RippeR37/GLUL/README.md

 * Clone this repository
 * Download and configure all neccesary [dependencies](https://github.com/RippeR37/GLUL/#dependencies)
-* Build library using provided CMake script
+* Build library (and examples/tests) using provided CMake script

 ### Requirements